dgleba/mautocomplete/modules/multipleautocomplete/Readme.md

 ---

 If the autocomplete is case-sensitive, that is a problem with the collation of your autocomplete tables.
-In PHPMyAdmin, navigate to your database, then the table which contains the autocomplete data, and changethe collation of your columns to 'latin1_swedish_ci' (it's the one I use so I know it works)
+In PHPMyAdmin, navigate to your database, then the table which contains the autocomplete data, and change the collation of your columns to ```utf8_general_ci``` (it's the one I use so I know it works).
+Or you can use the collation_converter app to convert an entire database to the urtf8 collation.

 ---